MarvinJWendt/run-node-formatter/README.md

 3. Commit the file :twisted_rightwards_arrows:

+## Features :sparkles:

+1. First runs your `format` script, then runs your `lint` script.
+2. Works on:
+   1. New commit
+   2. Internal branches
+   3. Internal pull requests
+3. Report errors

 ## Setup formatter scripts :clipboard:

 Simply put your code formatter into a script named `format` or `lint` in your `package.json` (Yarn only supports a `lint` script at the moment).